ILIAS-eLearning/ILIAS/tests/README.md

 <a name="good-tests-are-first"></a>
 ### Good tests are FIRST
+The following chapters about FIRST are based on the content of [1, Location 1471].

-Many problems while unit testing can be avoided by following the FIRST principles (see Langr 2015).
+Many problems while unit testing can be avoided by following the FIRST principles.
 - **F** ast
 - **I** solated
 - **R** epeatable